stevinz/awesome-game-engine-dev/README.md

     - 📚 [Constructive Solid Geometry](https://en.wikipedia.org/wiki/Constructive_solid_geometry) : In depth explantion on Wikipedia of Constructive Solid Geometry, a techique used to build models using boolean operations to combine primitive objects.
     - 🎉 [csg.js](https://evanw.github.io/csg.js/) [:octocat:](https://github.com/evanw/csg.js/) : Javacsript library implementing CSG (Constructive Solid Geometry) operations on meshes using BSP trees, meant to serve as an easily understandable implementation of the algorithm.
 - #### Meshes
-    - 📚 [Mesh Transforms](https://ciechanow.ski/mesh-transforms/) [:octocat:](https://github.com/olegtyshcneko/CAMeshTransform) : Interesting info on Apple's private API that allows manipulation of the mesh of any UIView.
+    - 📚 [Mesh Transforms](https://ciechanow.ski/mesh-transforms/) [:octocat:](https://github.com/olegtyshcneko/CAMeshTransform) : Interesting info on Apples private API that allows manipulation of the mesh of any UIView.
 - #### Smoothing
     - 📚 [Laplacian Smoothing](http://rodolphe-vaillant.fr/entry/70/laplacian-smoothing-c-code-to-smooth-a-mesh) : Draft notes with c++ code for laplacian smoothing of meshes.
-    - 📚 [Subdivision at Matt's Webcorner](http://graphics.stanford.edu/~mdfisher/subdivision.html) : Subdivision is a powerful and easily implemented algorithm used, in its simplest application, to smooth meshes.
+    - 📚 [Subdivision at Matts Webcorner](http://graphics.stanford.edu/~mdfisher/subdivision.html) : Subdivision is a powerful and easily implemented algorithm used, in its simplest application, to smooth meshes.
     - 📚 [Subdivision Surfaces](http://www.holmes3d.net/graphics/subdivision/) : Explanations of different schemes used for subdividing surfaces.

 ### Lighting / Shadows